mpokrass/Personality-notes/psych-356.md

 A __personality trait__ is used to describe a person's tendencies across time and context.
 Traits fall along the normal curve - average traits have the most number of people.

 Focused on test-retest reliability.
-Also internal consistency reliability (if they say they are funny, they wil also say they make people laugh).
+Also internal consistency reliability (if they say they are funny, they will also say they make people laugh).

 ### Personality Psychology